api3dao/vitepress-docs/docs/reference/airnode/next/chain-idiosyncrasies.md

 Execution costs on Arbitrum are calculated slightly differently than Ethereum, which impacts the gas required to fulfill requests.
 To account for this, it is recommended to use a minimum value of `5000000` for `fulfillmentGasLimit` when using both Arbitrum mainnet and testnet.
+Note that `fulfillmentGasLimit` is optional, so if you prefer not to specify it, Airnode will attempt to estimate the appropriate gas limit automatically.
 Read more about [ArbGas<ExternalLinkImage/>](https://developer.offchainlabs.com/docs/arbgas) gas and fees.